 In 1974, we have an inflation spike of 25%, at the same time, we see negative GDP growth.
 This was caused by the oil price boom and also end of the Barber Boom.

-In 2011, the UK experienced a rise in inflation to 5%, at the same time, we experienced economic stagnation, with a very low growth rate.
+In 2011, the UK experienced a rise in inflation to 5%, at the same time, the economy remained in depression with negative growth / very low growth.

 - Higher oil prices